Welcome to Brussels, March 4–6, 2026

 Thursday, March 5

-09.00 Thematic Parallel Sessions: Circularity, Energy, Infrastructure, and More
+10.00 Thematic Parallel Sessions: Circularity, Energy, and Innovation

 Split into smaller thematic groups for in-depth dialogues with officials and experts.
 Each session will explore concrete opportunities for innovation and collaboration between European and Norwegian actors across key sectors.